Himesh Patel: After EastEnders

 On 27 September 2016 he made his first appearance on TV since leaving EastEnders in the first episode of the Channel 4 sitcom Damned.
 He played ex-constable and social worker Nitin for 12 episodes in two six-episode series.
 He appeared in Rapscallions (2016), a short film by Henry Scriven.

 In 2017 he was cast in Don Juan in Soho as "Vagabond" with David Tennant playing the titular character.
 Patel played Amit in an episode of the BBC comedy Climaxed in the same year.
 He made a short appearance as Mr. Glencuddy in the second episode of the comedy Motherland.
 He is credited as a producer for the 2017 feature film My Pure Land.

 Patel has been credited as a voice actor in two Doctor Who audio stories.
 He voiced Biotech Dendry in Day of the Vashta Nerada as well as Engineer and Ayrton Valencia in The Lifeboat and the Deathboat.

 In 2019, he made his film debut with his breakthrough role as Jack Malik in Danny Boyle's Yesterday (2019).
 He sings live throughout the film, covering various songs by The Beatles.

 He appeared in The Aeronauts (2019) alongside Felicity Jones and Eddie Redmayne.

 Patel was cast as Emery Staines in The Luminaries, a mini-series based on the 2013 book by Eleanor Catton.
 The plot of the TV series differs from the book.
 Patel appears on the 2019 Children in Need album.
 He sang the Killers' song, "All These Things That I've Done".
-According to an interview, Patel is working on his first original TV script with What Larks Productions.
+Patel stated in a February 2018 interview that he was working on his first original TV script with What Larks Productions.

 In 2019, Patel joined the cast of HBO Max limited series Station Eleven.
 In 2020, Patel appeared as Jordan Hatwal in the comedy series Avenue 5, starring Hugh Laurie.

 In 2020, Patel appeared in the film Tenet as Mahir, a fixer who initially helps Neil and the protagonist in their plot to steal the painting from the Oslo airport.
 Patel appears in the 2021 Netflix film Don't Look Up, portraying Phillip Kaj, the unscrupulous journalist dating the astronomer, Jennifer Lawrence's Kate Dibiasky, who is responsible for detecting the movie's comet.
 For his performance and along with the ensemble he received the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture nomination.

-In 2022, Patel made an end credits cameo in Enola Holmes 2 as Dr. John Watson, a role he will reprise in a larger capacity for Enola Holmes 3.
+In 2022, Patel made an end credits cameo in Enola Holmes 2 as Dr. John Watson, a role he reprised in a larger capacity for Enola Holmes 3.
 In 2023, he appeared in the Netflix film Good Grief.
 In 2024, Patel starred alongside Elizabeth Olsen and Alicia Vikander in The Assessment, and led the HBO satire The Franchise, which was cancelled after one season.

-He reunited with Christopher Nolan in the fantasy epic The Odyssey.
+He reunited with Christopher Nolan in the fantasy epic The Odyssey, he played Eurylochus, Odysseus's right hand during The Odyssey.

+In March 2026, Deadline Hollywood reported that Patel will star opposite Danielle Deadwyler in the reboot of The X-Files, produced by Ryan Coogler.